Hideki Shirakawa: The Nobel Prize

 Shirakawa was awarded the 2000 Nobel Prize in Chemistry together with UPenn's physics professor Alan J. Heeger and chemistry professor Alan G. MacDiarmid, "for the discovery and development of conductive polymers".
 He also became the first Japanese Nobel laureate who did not graduate from one of the National Seven Universities and the second Japanese chemistry Nobel laureate.

-Over the years, Shirakawa has expressed that he does not want the Nobel Prizes to receive too much special treatment from mass media (especially the Japanese media).
-He hopes that many vital areas in fields outside the Nobel Prize categories will also become more widely known.
+Over the years, Shirakawa has expressed that he did not want the Nobel Prizes to receive too much special treatment from mass media (especially the Japanese media).
+He hoped that many vital areas in fields outside the Nobel Prize categories will also become more widely known.

 Relatives

 One of his relatives, Hitomi Yoshizawa, is a member of the singing group Morning Musume Morning Girls.
 He is also related to Naoko Takahashi, the women's marathon gold medalist of the 2000 Summer Olympics.

 Public issues

 On 6 December 2013, the House of Councillors (Japan) approved the bill of the State Secrecy Law.
 Shirakawa and physics Nobel laureate Toshihide Maskawa issued a statement saying that the law:

 "threatens the pacifist principles and fundamental human rights established by the constitution and should be rejected immediately...(omitted)...Even in difficult times, protecting the freedom of the press, of thought and expression and of academic research is indispensable."